SarfarazJelil1987/resnet-expts-ASVSpoof2019/README.md

 ## Running the System

 ### Data Preparation
-Download the ASVspoof 2019 dataset and extract the 2D-ILRCC features (or any feature) in the pickle format(.pkl).
+- Download the ASVspoof 2019 dataset and extract the 2D-ILRCC features (or custom feature) in the pickle format(.pkl).

-Update the feature path in config.yaml.
+- Update the feature path in config.yaml.

-Ensure the data is organized according to the ASVspoof 2019 protocol.
+- Ensure the data is organized according to the ASVspoof 2019 protocol.

 ## Model Training
 Train the model using the training script: